 This Order Execution Policy, which includes the Allocation Policy, applies to Epworth Investment Management Limited (EIM).
 It covers all transactions and all financial instruments executed on behalf of EIM’s clients.
 Specifically, this includes the execution of orders on clients’ behalf (where EIM acts a discretionary fund manager) and receiving and transmitting client orders.
 It excludes orders for mandates delegated to third parties, in which circumstances the third party’s order execution policy will apply.
 Where clients are referred to in this Policy, they are deemed to include funds managed by EIM.

 EIM is required to establish and implement effective arrangements for complying with the obligation to take all sufficient steps to obtain the best possible result for EIM clients when executing orders and when placing orders with third parties for Execution.
 From January 3rd, 2018 EIM will transact all market orders via a third-party provider, Northern Trust (NT).
 NT will be responsible for obtaining Best Execution on EIMs order flow and will be providing Best Execution monitoring data on a monthly basis.
 With the exception of the counterparties to the Affirmative Deposit Fund for Charities, NT will be EIMs only counterparty.
-A link to a copy of NTs Order Execution policy can be found at https://www.northerntrust.com/documents/legal/mifid/nt-order-execution-policy.pdf
+A link to a copy of NTs Order Execution policy can be located on our EIM website https://www.northerntrust.com/documents/legal/mifid/nt-order-execution-policy.pdf

 The objective of this Policy is to establish, implement, monitor and review the portfolio management activities of EIM to ensure the best possible result for clients.
 This Policy discloses our portfolio management policies, procedures and controls in accordance with the regulations and the requirements of Directives such as the Markets in Financial Instruments Directive (‘MiFID’) and the Alternative Investment Fund Management Directive (‘AIFMD’).
 This Policy will be reviewed annually.
 This Policy sets out the standards required under MiFID II.
 Where a firm undertakes the business of both Managing an AIF under AIFMD and the MiFID Investment Service of Portfolio Management, the firm may decide to adopt a different (AIFMD-compliant) Order Execution Policy for its AFM activities from that it adopts for its MiFID Portfolio Management business.